-Escrow of the proceeds of this offering after payment of commissions, if any.
+- Escrow of the proceeds of this offering after payment of commissions, underwriting expenses and dealer allowances, if any.

-After payment of commissions, if any, Great Expectations will promptly deposit all of the remaining proceeds in an escrow account and all securities to be issued in this offering including any securities sold to broker-dealers or market makers with Colorado Community First National Bank, as escrow agent until:
+After payment of commissions, underwriting expenses and dealer allowances, if any, Great Expectations will promptly deposit all of the remaining proceeds in an escrow account and all securities to be issued in this offering including any securities sold to brokerdealers or market makers with Colorado Community First National Bank, as escrow agent until:

-- - We execute an agreement for an acquisition. - - We file a post-effective amendment - - We send each purchaser a copy of the prospectus - contained in the post-effective amendment - - We successfully get 80% of the investors of this offering to notify us in writing to reconfirm their investment, and - - The acquisition is consummated.
+We execute an agreement for an acquisition. - The value of the business or net assets We send each purchaser a copy of the prospectus contained in the post effective amendment within We successfully get 80% of the investors of this offering to The acquisition is consummated.

-Great Expectations may receive up to 10 percent of the proceeds remaining after payment of commissions, exclusive of interest or dividends, as we deposit those proceeds into the escrow account.
+Great Expectations may receive up to 10 percent of the proceeds remaining after payment of commissions, underwriting expenses and dealer allowances, exclusive of interest or dividends, as we deposit those proceeds into the escrow account.

-Escrowed Funds not to be used for salaries or reimbursable expenses
+- Escrowed Funds not to be used for salaries or reimbursable expenses